-We Should Parent our Kids With Grace and Truth
+We Should Also Parent With Grace and Truth

 I realized this morning that that is exactly how I should approach parenting, with truth and with grace.
 Our children need to be told the truth when their behavior is not up to par and when they have missed the mark.
 Discipline is an important part of parenting to help correct their incorrect thinking.
 However, they also need to see grace from us.
 They need to know that our love is not dependent on their perfection or on how good they are, just the way God’s love is not dependent on how well we behave.
 It is by grace that we are saved.